 - Through your tax code if you’re employed

-What Happens if You Can’t Pay Your Tax Bill
+5. What Happens if You Can’t Pay Your Self Assessment Tax Bill?

 It can be terrifying if you cannot pay your tax bill.
 HMRC takes non-payment really seriously and has the power to make you bankrupt if needs be and add penalties which escalate.

 In the event that you cannot pay your tax bill on time, make sure you have an acceptable reason.
 Then contact HMRC either online or by phone and request a suitable plan.